DD2480-Group10/javaparser/report.md

 ## Onboarding experience

-#### javaparser

 1\.
 Did it build and run as documented?
 - We needed to install maven to build the software.
-- It was documented regarding how to install and build the software
+- It was well documented regarding where to download the tool and how to build the software with it.
-- Yes, there were other components installed (maven dependencies and plugins).
+- Other components were installed automatically with maven (dependencies and plugins).
-- Yes, outside of some initial build issues related to the JAVA versions, and operative systems used it run as documented as there was not much information regarding building the project.
+- The build succeeded without errors, after resolving some initial build issues related to the JAVA versions and operative systems used.
-- It had Tests run: 1693, Failures: 0, Errors: 0, Skipped: 28 when running “mvn test”
+- The project have multiple test folders, where most of the tests run without any issues.
+- In total: it had 4234 tests run, 0 failures, 0 errors and 35 skipped.
-- When running the java test folder for javaparser-core it passed 1897 tests, and skipped 7 tests
+- But for the test folder for javaparser-core-testing (the one we focused on) it passed 1902 tests and skipped 7 tests.

 2\.
 Do you plan to continue or choose another project?